 UK Linguistics Olympiad

-The British Academy is supporting the UK Linguistics Olympiad: a competition for secondary school pupils, in which they have to solve linguistic data problem, aimed at encouraging greater take-up at GCSE level and beyond.
+The British Academy is supporting the UK Linguistics Olympiad: a competition for secondary school pupils, in which they have to solve linguistic data problems, aimed at encouraging greater take-up at GCSE level and beyond.

 Villiers Park Educational Trust